 Baroness Blackstone: Good afternoon.
-Since the merger of the two departments, it would be a bit surprising if there had been no changes at all in the objectives of the development programme.
+Since the merger of the two Departments, it would be a bit surprising if there had been no changes at all in the objectives of the development programme.
 In fact, you have just published a new strategy.
 Could you set out for the committee the ways in which our development objectives have been changed as a result of the merger?

 Sir Philip Barton: The overall framing is the key change.
 The strategy places our development effort at the heart of our broader foreign policy.
 As we look at a problem or an issue, we use all our tools—development, diplomacy, investment, trade, sometimes defence and intelligence when there is also the security aspect—clearly using them in particular around economic development.